Amazon Bioeconomy Small Grant Evaluation Facility

 - Nominating up to two grantees per quarter.

-- Reviewing and scoring proposals (optional).
+- Reviewing and scoring grant proposals (optional).

 - Sharing impact metrics.